 In the “Forschungsberichte der ARL” (Research Reports of the ARL) the findings of the fundamental and applied interdisciplinary research undertaken by the working groups and the results of individual research projects are published.
 They are aimed primarily at academia (research and teaching) but also offer up-to-date and informed support for planning practice.

 The “Arbeitsberichte der ARL” (Working Reports of the ARL) publish the (interim) findings of application-oriented scientific discussions of the working groups.
 They are particularly aimed at planning practice and primarily offer topical and practical support and promote discussion within the Academy.

 The “Positionspapiere” (Position Papers) on current issues of spatial development on the national and European levels are aimed primarily at decision-makers in the political and administrative spheres.

-The scientific magazine Nachrichten der ARL is published four times a year and always has a specific focus.
+The scientific magazine Nachrichten der ARL is published three times a year and always has a specific focus.
 It reports on current topics of spatial development and targets those contributing to the work of the Academy, decision-makers in the political and administrative spheres, professionals in the field, and interested citizens.